What is chronic thromboembolic pulmonary hypertension (CTEPH)?

-CTEPH is caused by the blood clots in the lungs that create scarring that blocks the arteries in the lungs.
-Certain conditions, like cancer, blood diseases, or inflammatory diseases are linked to a higher risk of CTEPH.
+CTEPH is caused by the blood clots in the lungs that create scarring that in turn blocks the arteries in the lungs.
+Certain conditions, like cancer, blood diseases or inflammatory diseases are linked to a higher risk of CTEPH.
 Other risk factors for CTEPH include:

 What are the symptoms of chronic thromboembolic pulmonary hypertension (CTEPH)?